Emacs has a reputation for being borderline unusable out of the box, of being bloated but somehow surprisingly bare.

 Coupled with some antiquated defaults.
 I’m not holding my breath here. ↩︎

 And no wonder, a staggering amount of work has gone into Doom/Spacemacs etc. Tens of thousands of man hours. ↩︎

 There is of course also

 capitalize-dwim.
-Much thanks to Zachary Kanfer, the author of all three DWIM commands, for reminding me of its existence. ↩︎
+Many thanks to Zachary Kanfer, the author of all three DWIM commands, for reminding me of its existence! ↩︎

 Unless you like working with inactive regions.
 In which case you’re probably an Emacs greybeard and you don’t need this write-up! ↩︎